 When having a UGC campaign, you always need a hashtag to unite content from all users.
 The hashtag should be clear, catchy, and reflect the idea of the campaign.

-Make sure that the hashtag is not ambiguous because UGC campaigns can easily be misled and not only the campaign will be failed, but it can also ruin the brand’s reputation.
+Make sure that the hashtag is not ambiguous because UGC campaigns can easily be misled, and not only will the campaign be failed, but it can also ruin the brand’s reputation.

 Collaborate with TikTok influencers